-Non-recent allegations by a child will be reported to the LADO in line with Nottingham City Safeguarding Children Board Allegations Management.
-Where an adult makes an allegation to a school that they were abused as a child, the Nottingham City Safeguarding Children Board Allegations Management who disclose non-recent abuse procedure should be followed.
+Non-recent allegations by a child will be reported to the LADO in line with Nottingham City safeguarding procedures.
+Where an adult makes an allegation to a school that they were abused as a child, the procedure set out by Nottingham City below should be followed.